-Do not soak in a tub.
+Do not soak in a tub, swimming pool, or hot tub.
 Do not use any lotions, alcohol, powders, or oils on your incision.

 It is normal to have some pain at the suture line and in your foot after surgery.
-Your doctor has prescribed pain medicine for you to use at home.
+Your provider has prescribed pain medicine for you to use at home.
 This is often the same medicine that you have been getting in the hospital.
 As healing occurs, your pain will improve and you will need less pain medicine.
-Your pain may be relieved with an over-the-counter pain reliever.
-Talk to your doctor before starting.
+Ask your provider what over-the-counter medicine is safe for you to take.